MicrosoftDocs/memdocs/memdocs/intune/user-help/check-status-company-portal-website.md

 ---

 # Check status on Intune Company Portal website
 View and check device status on the Intune Company Portal website.
-The device status reveals whether or not your device is compliant with your organization's requirements.
-Device check-ins are performed automatically but you can manually initiate one to:
+During a status check, Company Portal confirms that the settings on your device meet your organization's requirements and confirms whether or not you have access to their resources.
+Company Portal performs device check-ins regularly and automatically, but you can manually initiate one to:

-* Register changes you just made to your device
+* Register recent changes you made to device settings.
-* Refresh your device status
+* Refresh an outdated device status.
-* Regain access to your work or school resources

-This article describes how to check device status on the Company Portal website.
+* Resolve a pending requirement.

 ## Device status

-During a status check, Company Portal confirms that the settings on your device meet your organization's policy requirements, and changes the device status to reflect whether or not you're in compliance.
-Statuses include:
+Company Portal shows the following statuses:

-* **Compliant**: The device can access work or school resources.
+* **Can access**: Your device is allowed to access work or school resources.
-* **Out of compliance -- can still access company resources**:  The device can access work or school resources for now, but the device doesn't meet requirements.
-Make the required changes before the given date to maintain access.
+* **Cannot access company resources**: Your device isn't allowed to access work or school resources.
+Make the required changes shown on the Company Portal website to gain access.
-* **Not in compliance**: The device cannot access work or school resources.
-Make the required changes to regain access.

-Check-ins are important for maintaining secure access to your organization's resources.
-If you recently made changes to your device settings, you may need to manually check the status to register your changes with Company Portal.

 ## Check device status
+To check the status of a device:

 1. Sign in to the Company Portal website.